Yuki23329626/apache-docker/apache/README.md

 # Dockerfile

 It will pull the Apache image from docker hub to build the container
-you can choose which version of apache http server you want by changing the tag
+you can choose which version of Apache http server you want by changing the tag
 More information about tags please check [Apache, is a Web server - Docker Hub](https://hub.docker.com/_/httpd)

 ## conf

-The place which stores config file of apache server.
+The place which stores config file of Apache server.
 It will copy the http.conf you put in the ./conf/ into the container's /usr/local/apache2/conf/,
 which is the default path of Apache's config file